 Safety of this laser designator

 The LD*3x40 is rated Class 2M for FDA compliance.
-This means that although the laser inside is around 40 milliwatts, because the beam is expanded at the exit, the light has the same (low) hazard as a 1 milliwatt laser pointer when viewed with the naked eye.
-This is because only a part of the expanded light (e.g., only part of the 40 mW) can enter a person’s pupil.
+Although the laser inside the designator is around 40 milliwatts, the emitted light has the same (low) hazard as a 1 milliwatt laser pointer when viewed with the naked eye.
+This is because lenses expand the beam, and only part of the expanded light (e.g., only part of the 40 mW) can enter a person’s pupil.